 Fortress of Louisbourg Rum Tasting

 Between all the 18th-century action, we found a few minutes to grab a piece of fresh-baked bread and soup.
 A restaurant that offers a three-course period meal is also on site and is a unique option.
 But our favorite historic tasting?
 The rum!

 At the end of our day, we sat with some lovely pub owners to sip the traditional drink of choice.
 (Or at least the best option they could afford – and that’s not saying much).
 However, it was really tasty rum.

 We especially enjoyed the lemony mixed drink option!
 But the real highlight, was our funny bartender.
 She had all of us laughing as we sipped on the tasty rum.
 The perfect way to end our unique day.

 Craving more hands-on history after your trip to the Fortress of Louisbourg?
 The Alexander Graham Bell National Historic Site is a little over an hour away and offers the chance to actually touch the famous inventor’s possessions (with protective gloves, of course).

-The White Glove Tour gives you an intimate view into the life of this important man.
+The White Glove Tour at the Alexander Graham Bell National Historic Site gives you an intimate view into the life of this important man.
 We loved learning more about his childhood and relationship with his wife.
 Did you know he gave himself his middle name and his wife was a deaf student of his?
 This inexpensive add-on to your visit really helps inform your explorations of the rest of the museum.

 And for a fun break from refreshing your historical and scientific knowledge, why not make a kite?
 We laughed like kids (who we were surrounded by) as we made a tetrahedral kite together.
 We even got an extra set of supplies to make another one with our nephew when we see him later this year.
 This is a great stop along the Cabot Trail, especially after a week of hiking in Cape Breton Highlands National Park.